cobalt2727/L4T-Megascript/README.md

 ## Do you have a question or want to give ideas?
 You are lucky!
 We have a Discord Server: https://discord.gg/UYsUFCY
 ## Credits
-- STJr: Creators and developers of SRB2
+- STJr: Creators and developers of SRB2 and SRB2Kart
 - Clownacy: Creator and developer of CSE2-Tweaks
 - RetroPie: Creators and developers of Retropie
 - dolphin-emu: Creators and developers of Dolphin